Jet Lag: The Game: Season 13: Schengen Showdown

-Tom Scott was the guest competitor for season 13.
+Tom Scott was the guest competitor for seasons 13 and 19.

 The thirteenth season premiered on March 5, 2025.
-Starting in London, United Kingdom, Denby and Tom Scott compete against Chase and Doyle to claim the most countries within the Schengen Area (including the microstates of Andorra, Monaco, San Marino, and Vatican City) over the course of six days.
-Countries are claimed by visiting them.
-Teams have the option to lock in their claim by completing a country-specific challenge; teams do not know the details of any of the challenges in advance.
-If they choose not to make an attempt or they fail, the country can be stolen by the opposing team if they visit the country and successfully completing the challenge, which also locks the country for them.
-The teams must use public transportation and have a budget for flights.
+Starting in London, Denby and Tom Scott competed against Chase and Doyle to claim the most countries in the Schengen Area over six days.
+Countries are claimed by visiting them and can be locked by completing a secret country-specific challenge.
+Teams must use public transportation and have a flight budget.